tdhankhar/CNN-using-numpy/README.md

 # CNN-using-numpy
-Numpy implementation of Convolutional Neural Networks
+Numpy implementation of a Convolutional Neural Network